torvalds/linux/Documentation/driver-api/ipmi.rst

 ipmi_powernv - A driver for access BMCs on POWERNV systems.

 ipmi_watchdog - IPMI requires systems to have a very capable watchdog timer.
-This driver implements the standard Linux watchdog timer interface on top of the IPMI message handler.
+This driver implements the standard GNU/Linux watchdog timer interface on top of the IPMI message handler.

 ipmi_poweroff - Some systems support the ability to be turned off via